 Categories: Law Practice Skills

-• To understand the double-entry bookkeeping process that produces financial statements;
+• To understand and apply the double-entry bookkeeping process that produces financial statements (K, D);

-• To read, analyze, and apply financial statements (and the notes that accompany those statements) in legal contexts;
+• To read, analyze, and apply financial statements (and the notes that accompany those statements) in business and legal contexts (K, D);

-• To recognize and understand financial accounting issues important to every lawyer;
+• To recognize and understand financial accounting issues important to every lawyer (K);

-• To understand and negotiate agreements or other legal documents containing accounting terminology or concepts;
+• To understand and negotiate agreements or other legal documents containing accounting terminology or concepts (K, D);

-• To recognize potential “red flags” that suggest financial difficulties--or even financial fraud; and
+• To recognize potential “red flags” that suggest financial difficulties--or even financial fraud (K, D); and

-• To understand the opportunities to obtain accounting-related information about an underlying lawsuit and then to use or defend against that information during litigation.
+• To understand the opportunities to obtain accounting-related information about an underlying legal situation and, when appropriate, to understand the potential use of that information in litigation (K).

 The associated learning outcome elements for each of these skills are indicated in parentheses after each item.